batcholi/XenonCode/README.md

 ### Types

-XenonCode is a typed language, but only includes two generic types, as well as arrays of either, and special opaque data types.
+XenonCode is a typed language, but only includes two generic types, as well as arrays of either, and implementation-defined objects.

 Generic data types the user can declare:
 * `number`